Navip10/Navip10/README.md

 - 👋 Hi, I’m Rodelyn "Navier" Polanco
-- 👀 I’m interested in frontend web and app development
+- 👀 I’m a full stack developer experienced in creating web and mobile-friendly applications using frontend and backend frameworks
-- 🌱 My Skills include React.js, React Native, JavaScript, HTML, and CSS/Tailwind CSS
+- 🌱 My Skills include React.js, React Native, JavaScript, Python, Java, Swift, HTML, and CSS/Tailwind CSS,
-- 💞️ I’m looking to collaborate on new and interesting project that will challenge me to become a better programmer
+- 💞️to collaborate on new and interesting project that will challenge me to become a better developer
 - 📫 Reach me via email: npolanco0100@gmail.com

 <!---